joebew42/gossiping-bus-drivers-kata/README.md

 # DOING

+- Drivers can exchange all the gossips they know.
-- A Driver starts with knowing one Gossip
+    - A Driver exchanges one gossip

 # TODO

-- A Driver starts with knowing one Gossip
-- Drivers can exchange all the gossips they know.
 - Drivers will exchange the gossips they know only when they are at the same Stop.

 # Domain